Waterpolo Expert Talk

 Get the insights

-"I am so happy and proud to be a waterpolo player" - Felipe Perrone on Community, Career & Elite Mindset
+“I'm so happy and proud to be a waterpolo player” – Felipe Perrone on Community, Values & a Life in Water Polo

 Audio herunterladen: MP3